Archives Directory for the History of Collecting in America

 titlePaintings by American artists from the collection of William T. Evans, Esq. [electronic resource].

-repositoryFrick Art Reference Library and Brooklyn Museum
+repositoryFrick Art Research Library and Brooklyn Museum

 descriptionDigitized catalog of an exhibition held Dec.
 10-12, 1903 (Union League Club, New York, NY).